retroflex/MMM-BrawlStars/README.md

 # MMM-BrawlStars
 A [MagicMirror²](https://github.com/MichMich/MagicMirror) module that shows player stats (level, trophies and victories) for Supercell's mobile game [Brawl Stars](https://supercell.com/en/games/brawlstars/).
-The victories shows are from all different game modes.
+The victories shown are the total from all different game modes.

 The stats are fetched from [BrawlAPI](https://docs.brawlapi.cf) (the unofficial Brawl Stars API).